LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 ## Conclusion

-Thank you for following through this very long post.
+Thank you for following this tutorial.
-I hope this has giving insight into transformers and how they work.
+I hope you now have a working transformer and have much better insight into how they work.

 ---